MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/conceptual-extensions.md

 > Protected configuration settings for an extension instance are stored for up to 48 hours in the Azure Arc-enabled Kubernetes services.
 As a result, if the cluster remains disconnected during the 48 hours after the extension resource is created in Azure, the extension changes from a `Pending` state to a `Failed` state.
 To prevent this, we recommend that you bring clusters online regularly.

 > [!IMPORTANT]
-> Currently, Azure Arc-enabled Kubernetes cluster extensions aren't supported on Arm64-based clusters, except for [Flux (GitOps)](conceptual-gitops-flux2.md).
+> Currently, Azure Arc-enabled Kubernetes cluster extensions aren't supported on ARM64-based clusters, except for [Flux (GitOps)](conceptual-gitops-flux2.md).
 To [install and use other cluster extensions](extensions.md), the cluster must have at least one node of operating system and architecture type `linux/amd64`.

 ## Extension scope

 Each extension type defines the scope at which they operate on the cluster.
 Extension installations on Arc-enabled Kubernetes clusters are either *cluster-scoped* or *namespace-scoped*.

-A cluster-scoped extension is installed in the `release-namespace` that you specify when you create an instance of an extension.
-Typically, only one instance of the cluster-scoped extension and its components, such as pods, operators, and custom resource definitions (CRDs), are installed in the release namespace on the cluster.
+A cluster-scoped extension is installed in the value for `release-namespace` that you set when you create an instance of an extension.
+Typically, only one instance of a cluster-scoped extension and its components, including pods, operators, and custom resource definitions (CRDs), are installed in the release namespace on the cluster.

 You can install a namespace-scoped extension in a specific namespace by using the `–namespace` property.
-Because the extension can be deployed for a namespace, multiple instances of the namespace-scoped extension and its components can run on a cluster.
+Because an extension can be deployed for a namespace, multiple instances of a namespace-scoped extension and its components can run on a cluster.
 Each instance of the extension has permissions for the namespace where it's deployed.
-All the extensions that are described in this article are cluster-scoped except the Event Grid on Kubernetes extension.
+All extensions that are described in this article are cluster-scoped except the Event Grid on Kubernetes extension.

-All the [currently available extensions](extensions-release.md) are cluster-scoped, except [Azure API Management on Azure Arc](/azure/api-management/how-to-deploy-self-hosted-gateway-azure-arc) .
+All [currently available extensions](extensions-release.md) are cluster-scoped, except [Azure API Management on Azure Arc](/azure/api-management/how-to-deploy-self-hosted-gateway-azure-arc).

 ## Related content